Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Best Organized Lisbon Day Tours to Sintra

-On the other hand, very few guided Lisbon to Sintra tours include all of the best sights in Sintra – instead only visiting the Pena Palace and Sintra Old Town and then moving on to the next destination.
+On the other hand, very few guided Lisbon to Sintra tours include all of the best sights.
+This one visits Pena Palace, Regaleira and Sintra Old Town.
 Before booking one of the day trips from Lisbon to Sintra, make sure you understand what sights will be included.

 Sintra Cascais Tour Options